U.S. Roadmap: FINRA, CFP, CPA and Insurance

-Suggested order for U.S. securities licensing, financial-planning, municipal, futures-related, and insurance request routes.
+Suggested order for U.S. finance, accounting, securities-licensing, financial-planning, Certified Public Accountant (CPA), municipal, futures-related, and insurance exam requests.
 Non-official study guidance.

 This is a practical study roadmap, not official licensing guidance.